Head of School Search

 Again, thank you to all who continue to be involved in this process.

 While the search has been in a quiet phase for the last two months, there has been a great deal of work done, primarily by our search consultants, Educators’ Collaborative.The Search Committee was presented with a field of exceptional candidates, and the committee reviewed the candidate information against the input we received from all constituents earlier in the fall.
 The Search Committee has now selected a group of the most outstanding candidates who will be invited for a first round of confidential interviews.
 This next phase of the process should be completed by the end of December 2018.

 In January, we plan to bring to campus a group of final candidates who will be here for extended interviews of approximately two days each, meeting key stakeholders and individuals, including an Advisory Committee of faculty, staff and community members, that we are currently seeking input to organize.
 Our goal is still to make a nomination to the Board of Trustees by the end of January after this second round of interviews and input from the larger community.

 Thanks again to the many people, on and off campus, who have committed a great deal of time and attention to this process.

 Events for Parents and Alumni to Meet Candidates

 The search consultants interviewed members of all constituent groups on campus and have been working hard to build the candidate pool and, together, we have evaluated candidates to determine whether they meet the criteria in the leadership profile which emerged from the input the community gave earlier this fall.
 The Search Committee has reviewed a highly qualified group of candidates and has invited three finalists to campus for two-day visits to meet with the MCI community.

-The Search Committee invites parents and alumni to meet with each of the three candidates in the Ella Powell Room in the Library from 5:15 to 6:00 pm on the dates below:
+The Search Committee invites parents and alumni to meet with each of the candidates in the Ella Powell Room in the Library from 5:15 to 6:00 pm on the dates below: